How To Add Animation To Video

 In some cases, the production team will add sound effects to enhance the presentation of certain moments in your animated clips.
 This phase of production typically happens before the first or second draft of your animation is shared with you.
 SFX are added later in the process so that they line up with the (nearly finalized) timing of your animation.

-For tips on how to review and provide feedback on your animated video assets, check out this companion article:
+Check out this companion article for tips on how to review and provide feedback on your animated video assets.

 What does it cost to add animation to a video?